apache/arrow/docs/source/python/data.rst

 Struct arrays
 ~~~~~~~~~~~~~

-For other kinds of nested arrays, such as struct arrays, you currently need
-to pass the type explicitly.
-Struct arrays can be initialized from a
+``pyarrow.array`` is able to infer the schema of a struct type from arrays of
+dictionaries:

+.. ipython:: python

+   pa.array([{'x': 1, 'y': True}, {'z': 3.4, 'x': 4}])

-sequence of Python dicts or tuples:
+Struct arrays can be initialized from a sequence of Python dicts or tuples.
+For tuples,
+you must explicitly pass the type:

 .. ipython:: python